airamez/codando-live/_05_DataAccess/_02_EntityFramework/_00_EntityFramework.md

-# Introduction to Entity Framework with C# and .NET Core
+# Entity Framework with C# and .NET Core

-Entity Framework (EF) is an Object-Relational Mapping (ORM) framework for .NET applications that simplifies database access.
+[Entity Framework (EF)](https://learn.microsoft.com/en-us/ef/) is an Object-Relational Mapping (ORM) framework for .NET applications that simplifies database access.
 It allows developers to work with databases using strongly-typed objects rather than raw SQL queries.

+>Entity Framework is a modern object-relation mapper that lets you build a clean, portable, and high-level data access layer with .NET (C#) across a variety of databases, including SQL Database (on-premises and Azure), SQLite, MySQL, PostgreSQL, and Azure Cosmos DB.
+It supports LINQ queries, change tracking, updates, and schema migrations.

+* Object-Relational Mapping (ORM)

+  * Object-Relational Mapping (ORM) is a programming technique that allows developers to interact with a relational database using object-oriented principles rather than writing raw SQL queries.
+It essentially acts as a bridge between an application's code and its database, converting data between incompatible systems—objects in a programming language and tables in a database.
+  * With ORM, each database table corresponds to a class in the code, and each row in the table represents an instance of that class.
+This abstraction simplifies data manipulation, making it easier to create, read, update, and delete records without manually handling SQL syntax.
+  * ORM frameworks, such as Hibernate for Java, Entity Framework for .NET, and SQLAlchemy for Python, automate the mapping process, improving efficiency, reducing boilerplate code, and enhancing security by preventing SQL injection attacks.

 * Setting Up Entity Framework Core
-Run the following command in the terminal to install EF Core:

   ```shell
   dotnet add package Microsoft.EntityFrameworkCore